 Why Use the IPA?

 A reminder though.
 The basic IPA does not tell you how to pronounce a word but which sound to produce.
-The how is really more the field of phonetics and phonology.
+For example, if I see /t/ I know which sound I am targeting not exactly how to place the tongue, which is a bit lower in French and Spanish than in English.
+For the how, you might still need help, online or in person.
 It’s nice when you learn French or German to know when you need to say /y/ or /u/, but since many languages do not have the /y/ sound, as is the case in English, Spanish and many Slavic languages, most students still need help producing that sound.